 Good dental hygiene is imperative, particularly if you are wearing braces.
 Dental hygiene during orthodontic treatment can prevent issues like cavities under the brackets and discoloration.
-To ensure that you or your child are cleaning your braces and teeth properly, Dr. Michael J. Conway and our team are happy to over instruction and advice.
+To ensure that you or your child are cleaning your braces and teeth properly, Dr. Priya Sridhar and our team are happy to over instruction and advice.

 Rinsing & Brushing